Serving All of New York & New Jersey

 Daniel Schubmehl

-Daniel grew up in the Finger Lakes Region of New York.
-From an early age, he enjoyed spending time in the forest and playing outdoors.
-His grandmother introduced him to the subtle joy of spending time with a good novel.
-Reading, reflecting in nature, and inquiry remain favorite activities for him.
-He also remains a member of the Rochester Zen Center.
+Growing up in New York’s Finger Lakes Region, Daniel developed a deep appreciation for the changing seasons and the tranquility of nature.
+His grandmother introduced him to the quiet pleasure of spending time with a good novel.
+Reading, reflecting in nature, and thoughtful inquiry are favorite activities for him.
+Daniel also remains a member of the New York State Zen community.

-Daniel studied philosophy and psychology in college, where he was granted an independent fellowship in West Africa for six months.
-This experience inspired a life-long interest in the arts, especially music.
-Daniel moved to NYC in 2002, studied jazz for several years and acquired a new appreciation for the creative process, the art of listening and improvising.
-He eventually changed paths again and received a Master of Science Degree in Marriage and Family Therapy from Mercy University.
-Today, as a licensed marriage and family therapist, he appreciates the opportunity to bring his curiosity and skills together in facilitating healing conversations and new understandings with clients in the therapy room.
+Daniel’s undergraduate studies in music, philosophy and psychology led him to an independent fellowship in West Africa for six months.
+This experience deepened his life-long interest in the arts, particularly music.
+He moved to NYC in 2002, studied jazz for several years and acquired a new appreciation for the creative process, the art of listening and improvising.

-Daniel grew up in the Finger Lakes Region of New York.
-From an early age, he enjoyed spending time in the forest and playing outdoors.
-His grandmother introduced him to the subtle joy of spending time with a good novel.
-Reading, reflecting in nature, and inquiry remain favorite activities for him.
-He also remains a member of the Rochester Zen Center.
+Growing up in New York’s Finger Lakes Region, Daniel developed a deep appreciation for the changing seasons and the tranquility of nature.
+His grandmother introduced him to the quiet pleasure of spending time with a good novel.
+Reading, reflecting in nature, and thoughtful inquiry are favorite activities for him.
+Daniel also remains a member of the New York State Zen community.

-Daniel studied philosophy and psychology in college, where he was granted an independent fellowship in West Africa for six months.
-This experience inspired a life-long interest in the arts, especially music.
-Daniel moved to NYC in 2002, studied jazz for several years and acquired a new appreciation for the creative process, the art of listening and improvising.
-He eventually changed paths again and received a Master of Science Degree in Marriage and Family Therapy from Mercy University.
-Today, as a licensed marriage and family therapist, he appreciates the opportunity to bring his curiosity and skills together in facilitating healing conversations and new understandings with clients in the therapy room.
+Daniel’s undergraduate studies in music, philosophy and psychology led him to an independent fellowship in West Africa for six months.
+This experience deepened his life-long interest in the arts, particularly music.
+He moved to NYC in 2002, studied jazz for several years and acquired a new appreciation for the creative process, the art of listening and improvising.

 Relationship Therapy